oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-host/prepare-host.md

   </copy>
   ```

-## Task 5: copy the TDE wallet and password file
+## Task 5: copy the Transparent Data Encryption (TDE) wallet and password file

-Oracle Data Guard requires the same TDE master keys in the primary and standby database wallets.
+Oracle Data Guard requires the same Transparent Data Encryption (TDE) master keys in the primary and standby database wallets.
 The quickest way to achieve that is to copy the entire wallet from the primary to the standby database.

 Similarly, the default Data Guard authentication mechanism is to use the password file.
 The password files must match to ensure that there are no authentication problems.

 1. On the primary host (adghol0), copy the keys in a location accessible from the user opc:

   ```
   <copy>
   cd /opt/oracle/dcs/commonstore/wallets/$ORACLE_UNQNAME/tde